chapdel/fmc/docs/installation/using-the-1-click-installer.md

 You can use a one click installer to provision a new server at DigitalOcean.
 This new server will have Mailcoach and all its dependencies pre-installed.

+## Getting a license

+In order to install Mailcoach, you'll need to [get a license](/docs/laravel-mailcoach/v4/general/getting-a-license) first.

+## Using the 1-click installer

 You can start the Mailcoach 1-click installer at [the market place of Digital Ocean](https://marketplace.digitalocean.com/apps/mailcoach?refcode=daf998eae49e).

 This video that walks you through the process.